Sujata2017/FSDS_CNN_classifier/README.md

 * 6.training
 * 7.predeiction
 * 8.test your package
-* 9.dvc for the reprodcuing the pipeline
+* 9.dvc for reproducing the pipeline